sudachen/magicblock-validator/docs/runtime.md

 #### Bank Usage

 - `execute_batch` -> `batch.bank().load_execute_and_commit_transactions`
-- multi-threaded execution of transactions (we ported this partly to `sleipnir-processor`)
+- multi-threaded execution of transactions (we ported this partly to `magicblock-processor`)

 ### unified-scheduler-pool